WLiK/LLM4Rec-Awesome-Papers/README.md

 | KuaiSAR | Video | Search and Rec | KuaiSAR contains genuine search and recommendation behaviors of 25,877 users, 6,890,707 items, 453,667 queries, and 19,664,885 actions within a span of 19 days on the Kuaishou app | [link](https://kuaisar.github.io) |
 | Tenrec | Video, Article | General | Tenrec is a large-scale benchmark dataset for recommendation systems.
 It contains around 5 million users and 140 million interactions. | [link](https://tenrec0.github.io/) |

+This link contains all the various datasets regarding the Recommendation System - https://cseweb.ucsd.edu/~jmcauley/datasets.html#amazon_reviews

 ### Single card (RTX 3090) debuggable generative language models that support Chinese corpus